SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 Follow the steps below:

-1. In the **Asset properties** page, click **Export asset properties**.
-In the resulting dialog, you see the list of asset properties along with their description and type.
+1. On the **Asset properties** page, click **Export asset properties**.
+In the resulting dialog box, you see the list of asset properties along with their description and type.
 2. Select one or more desired asset properties and click **Export**.
 3. The dialog closes and a JSON file named 'Export-asset-properties.json' downloads.